The Emperor's New School: Story and characters

-The Emperor's New School follows Kuzco, a brash emperor-in-waiting who must graduate from Kuzco Academy to reclaim his throne as emperor of the Kuzconian Empire.
+The Emperor's New School follows Kuzco, a brash emperor-in-waiting who must graduate from Kuzco Academy to reclaim his throne as emperor of the Inca Empire.
 The educational requirement comes to light on Kuzco's birthday, when he had expected to officially assume the throne; instead, he is evicted from his own palace.
-Despite the series taking place in the Pre-Columbian era, Kuzco Academy anachronistically resembles a modern American-style high school.
+Despite the setting and historical time period, Kuzco Academy resembles a modern American-style high school.
 The focus of story arcs is often placed on Kuzco learning life lessons about the importance of friendship and hard work, for instance.
 The series also addresses issues like peer pressure, self-esteem, and responsibility.

 Kuzco's former royal advisor Yzma disguises herself as the academy's principal, Amzy, and repeatedly attempts to prevent him from graduating so that she can instead claim the throne as empress for herself.
 She is motivated by personal ambition and a desire to take revenge on Kuzco because of his humiliating mistreatment of her when she served as his advisor.
 In the first season, Kuzco is often transformed into an animal by potions from Yzma's lab, typically to thwart his efforts to finish school assignments.
 Kronk, Yzma's henchman, poses as a fellow student at Kuzco Academy.
 Although Kronk is an antagonist, he is less devious than Yzma and is instead driven by his sense of loyalty to her.

 As a student, Kuzco lives with the peasant Pacha, his wife Chicha, and their children Chaca, Tipo, and Yupi.
-The family's modest home differs greatly from the sumptuous royal palace which had accommodated Kuzco.
+The family's modest home differs greatly from the opulent royal palace to which Kuzco had been accommodated.
 Despite their contrasting lifestyles, Pacha acts as a father figure for Kuzco, helping him with his assignments.
 In one instance, Pacha trains Kuzco for a race to pass a physical education class.
 Kuzco is also assisted by Malina, a cheerleader and the "president of every club".
 Characterized by her intelligence and popularity, Malina challenges Kuzco and scolds him for his narcissism, insensitivity, and spoiled behavior.
-Kuzco, who is infatuated with Malina, often refers to her as a "hottie hot hottie".
+Kuzco, who has a crush on Malina, often refers to her as a "hottie hot hottie".
 Other supporting characters include the Royal Records Keeper and Kuzco's teacher, Mr. Moleguaco.
 While Mr. Moleguaco—whose name is a pun on "guacamole"—is a wise and generally helpful teacher, he is also short-tempered and often driven to frustration by Kuzco's antics.